-As detailed in "Item I. Business - Government Regulation" in our 2022 Annual Report on Form 10-K for the year ended December 31, 2023, we are subject to a variety of laws and regulations in the United States and abroad that involve matters central to our business, including laws and regulations related to: privacy, data protection, security, retention and personal information, deletion; rights of publicity, content, publicity; content; intellectual property, advertising, marketing, distribution, data security, data retention and deletion, property; regulation of certain of our CEDs as firearms; advertising; marketing; distribution; electronic contracts and other communications, competition, communications; competition; consumer protection, telecommunications, protection; telecommunications; product liability, taxation, liability; taxation; labor and employment, sustainability; employment; sustainability; economic or other trade prohibitions or sanctions, sanctions; securities law compliance, law; and online payment services.
+As detailed in "Item I. Business - Government Regulation" in our Annual Report on Form 10-K for the year ended December 31, 2023, we are subject to a variety of laws and regulations in the United States and abroad that involve matters central to our business, including laws and regulations related to: privacy, data protection, security, retention and deletion; rights of publicity; content; intellectual property; regulation of certain of our CEDs as firearms; advertising; marketing; distribution; electronic contracts and other communications; competition; consumer protection; telecommunications; product liability; taxation; labor and employment; sustainability; economic or other trade prohibitions or sanctions; securities law; securities; and online payment services.
 The introduction of new products and expansion of our activities in certain jurisdictions, including through acquisitions, or other actions that we may take may subject us to additional laws, regulations or other government scrutiny.
-In addition, foreign privacy, data protection, privacy, content, competition, sustainability and other laws and regulations can impose different obligations or be more restrictive than those in the United States.
+There are a number of legislative proposals in the United States, at both the federal and state level, that could impose new obligations in areas affecting our business.
+In addition, foreign privacy, data protection, content, competition, sustainability and other laws and regulations can impose different obligations or be more restrictive than those in the United States.

 These U.S. federal and state and foreign laws and regulations, which in some cases can be enforced by private parties in addition to government entities, are constantly evolving and can be subject to significant change.
 As a result, the application, interpretation, and enforcement of these laws and regulations are often uncertain and may be interpreted and applied inconsistently from country to country and inconsistently with our current policies and practices.
-New laws and regulations (or new interpretations of existing laws and regulations) may require us to incur substantial costs, expose us to unanticipated civil or criminal liability, or cause us to change our business practices.
+New laws and regulations (or new interpretations of existing laws and regulations) may require us to incur substantial costs, expose us to unanticipated civil or criminal liability, or cause us to change could materially and adversely affect our business practices, business.

 The cost of compliance with these laws and regulations is high and is likely to increase in the future.
-Additionally, these laws and regulations, or any associated inquiries or investigations or other government actions, have in the past and may in the future delay or impede the development of new products, result in negative publicity, cause customers to delay purchases, require significant management time and attention, and subject us to remedies that may harm our business, including fines or demands or orders that we modify or cease existing business practices.
-For example, as has been reported in the press, there is a grand jury investigation being conducted by the U.S. Attorney's Office for the Northern District of Illinois.
-We have fully cooperated with the investigation and continue to do so.
-While we conducted an extensive internal investigation into, among other things, lobbying activities, and have found no indication of any wrongdoing by any Axon employee, there can be no assurance that this matter will not harm our business.
+Additionally, these laws and regulations, or any associated inquiries or investigations or other government actions, have in the past and may in the future delay or impede the development of new products, result in negative publicity, cause customers to delay purchases, require significant management time and attention, cause us to change our business practices, and subject us to remedies that may harm our business, including civil or criminal liability, such as fines, or demands or orders that we modify or cease existing business practices.